 19. Dominica

-The Commonwealth of Dominica is a small island country between the Guadeloupe and Martinique islands.
-The island has mountains, rivers, rainforests, and waterfalls, making Dominica a great place for adventurous exploration.
-Dominica’s Work In Nature (WIN) Extended Stay Visa program provides individuals and families the opportunity to work remotely on the island for up to 18 months.
+The Commonwealth of Dominica is a small island country located between the Guadeloupe and Martinique islands.
+The island’s mountains, rivers, rainforests, and waterfalls make it an excellent place for visitors with a passion for adventurous exploration.
+Dominica’s Work In Nature (WIN) Extended Stay Visa program allows digital nomads to work remotely on the island for up to 18 months.

 Requirements: